rcos/CSCI-4470-OpenSource/Modules/01.Introduction/Syllabus/source/index.rst

 * `CSCI-4470-OpenSource/Resources/Reading-Material.md <https://github.com/rcos/CSCI-4470-OpenSource/blob/master/Resources/Reading-Material.md>`_,

-in this repository

 Online LMS and the use of Submitty
 ----------------------------------

 This course **will not** use the RPI Blackboard LMS.
 Instead, we will use **Submitty** a course management tool developed as an opensource project under **RCOS** and the creative and technical auspices of Prof. Barbara Cutler.
-If you are registered in the course, you may access it at https://submitty.cs.rpi.edu/courses/s22/csci4470.
+If you are registered in the course, you may access it at https://submitty.cs.rpi.edu/courses/u22/csci4470.
 If you do not have access, please email the TA or the Professor.

 Goal of this Class:
 -------------------